taoteh1221/Open_Crypto_Tracker/README.txt

 Adding / editing / deleting assets and markets in the portfolio assets:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-IMPORTANT NOTE: IN THE UPCOMING v5 RELEASE (DUE OUT IN 2021 OR 2022), DOING THIS WON'T BE NECESSARY.
+IMPORTANT NOTE: IN THE UPCOMING v5 RELEASE (DUE OUT IN 2021 OR 2022), DOING THIS MANUALLY IN A TEXT EDITOR WON'T BE NECESSARY.
 YOU WILL BE ABLE TO DO IT IN THE "Admin Config => Portfolio Assets" INTERFACE MUCH EASIER.

 Below is an example for editing your assets / markets into the portfolio assets in the file config.php (located in the primary directory of this app), in the PORTFOLIO ASSETS section.
 It's very quick / easy to do (after you get the hang of it, lol).
 Also see the text file /DOCUMENTATION-ETC/CONFIG-EXAMPLE.txt, for a pre-configured set of default settings and example assets / markets.

 Contact any supported exchange's help desk if you are unaware of the correct formatting of the trading pair naming you are adding in the configuration file (examples: Kraken has arbitrary Xs inserted in SOME older pair names, HitBTC sometimes has tether pairing without the "T" in the symbol name).

-USAGE (ADDING / UPDATING COINS)

 Support for over 80 trading pairs (country fiat currency or secondary crypto, contact me to request more):

-AED / ARS / AUD / BAM / BDT / BOB / BRL / BTC / BWP / BYN / CAD / CHF / CLP / CNY / COP / CRC / CZK / DAI / DKK / DOP / EGP / ETH / EUR / GBP / GEL / GHS / GTQ / HKD / HUF / IDR / ILS / INR / IRR / JMD / JOD / JPY / KES / KRW / KWD / KZT / LKR / LRC / MAD / MKR / MUR / MWK / MXN / MYR / NGN / NIS / NOK / NZD / PAB / PEN / PHP / PKR / PLN / PYG / QAR / RON / RSD / RUB / RWF / SAR / SEK / SGD / THB / TRY / TUSD / TWD / TZS / UAH / UGX / UNI / USDC / USDT / UYU / VES / VND / XAF / XOF / ZAR / ZMW.
+AED / ARS / AUD / BAM / BDT / BOB / BRL / BTC / BWP / BYN / CAD / CHF / CLP / CNY / COP / CRC / CZK / DAI / DKK / DOP / EGP / ETH / EUR / GBP / GEL / GHS / GTQ / HKD / HUF / IDR / ILS / INR / IRR / JMD / JOD / JPY / KES / KRW / KWD / KZT / LKR / LRC / MAD / MKR / MUR / MWK / MXN / MYR / NGN / NIS / NOK / NZD / PAB / PEN / PHP / PKR / PLN / PYG / QAR / RON / RSD / RUB / RWF / SAR / SEK / SGD / THB / TRY / TUSD / TWD / TZS / UAH / UGX / UNI / USDC / USDT / UYU / VES / VND / XAF / XOF / ZAR / ZMW

 Support for over 40 exchanges (contact me to request more):

-binance / binance_us / bit2c / bitbns / bitfinex / bitflyer / bitmex / bitmex_u20 / bitmex_z20 / bitpanda / bitso / bitstamp / bittrex / bittrex_global / braziliex / btcmarkets / btcturk / buyucoin / cex / coinbase / coinex / cryptofresh / defipulse / ethfinex / gateio / gemini / hitbtc / hotbit / huobi / korbit / kraken / kucoin / liquid / localbitcoins / loopring / loopring_amm / luno / okcoin / okex / poloniex / southxchange / upbit / wazirx / zebpay.
+binance / binance_us / bit2c / bitbns / bitfinex / bitflyer / bitmex / bitmex_u20 / bitmex_z20 / bitpanda / bitso / bitstamp / bittrex / bittrex_global / braziliex / btcmarkets / btcturk / buyucoin / cex / coinbase / coinex / cryptofresh / defipulse / ethfinex / gateio / gemini / hitbtc / hotbit / huobi / korbit / kraken / kucoin / liquid / localbitcoins / loopring / loopring_amm / luno / okcoin / okex / poloniex / southxchange / upbit / wazirx / zebpay

 Nearly Unlimited Assets Supported (whatever assets exist on supported exchanges).

 Ethereum ICO subtoken support (pre-exchange listing) has been built in (values are static ICO values in ETH).

+USAGE (ADDING / UPDATING COINS):

                     // UPPERCASE_COIN_ABRV_HERE
                     'UPPERCASE_COIN_ABRV_HERE' => array(

                         'asset_name' => 'COIN_NAME_HERE',
-                        'marketcap_website_slug' => 'WEBSITE_SLUG_HERE', // Website slug (URL data) on coinmarketcap / coingecko, leave blank if not listed there
+                        // Website slug (URL data) on coinmarketcap / coingecko, leave blank if not listed there
+                        'marketcap_website_slug' => 'WEBSITE_SLUG_HERE',
                         'market_pairing' => array(

-                                    // MARKET IDS / PAIRING NAMES ARE CASE-SENSITIVE!
+                                    // MARKET IDS ARE CASE-SENSITIVE!

                                     'lowercase_pairing_abrv' => array(
                                           'lowercase_exchange1' => 'MARKETIDHERE',